51st-Vfw/JAFDTC/doc/README.md

 ## Points of Interest

-JAFDTC supports a collection of points of interest (PoI) that can be used to speed up creation of navigation points or target locations.
-There are three basic types of PoI,
+JAFDTC supports a collection of points of interest (POI) that can be used to speed up creation of navigation points or target locations.
+There are three basic types of POI,

 - **DCS** &ndash; Includes airfields and other features defined on the supported DCS maps; for example, Nellis AFB from the NTTR map.
-These PoIs are provided by JAFDTC and cannot be edited by the user.
+These POIs are provided by JAFDTC and cannot be edited by the user.
-- **User** &ndash; Includes individual PoIs defined by the user; for example, a commonly used navigation point for a map.
-These PoIs are provided by, and can be edited by, the user.
+- **User** &ndash; Includes individual POIs defined by the user; for example, a commonly used navigation point for a map.
+These POIs are provided by, and can be edited by, the user.
-- **Campaign** &ndash; Includes groups of PoIs defined by the user that support a group of missions; for example, a set of target DPIs for enemy industry in Beirut for a campaign set in Syria.
-These PoIs are managed by the user.
+- **Campaign** &ndash; Includes groups of POIs defined by the user that support a group of missions; for example, a set of target DPIs for enemy industry in Beirut for a campaign set in Syria.
+These POIs are managed by the user.

 Each point of interest includes a name, location (in the form of a latitude, longitude, and elevation), optional campaign information, and optional user-specified tag information that classifies the point of interest.

-The user interface provides mechanisms to search and select PoIs from the set of known locations.
+The user interface provides mechanisms to search and select POIs from the set of known locations.
 Points of interest are discussed further [later](#point-of-interest-database).